nrohwedder/ubermep/README.md

 Ubermep
 ========
-This project was developed during my bachelor-thesis: "Design and implementation of a peer-to-peer overlay network".
+This project was developed during my bachelor-thesis: _Design and implementation of a peer-to-peer overlay network_.

 The implementation of ubermep supports: